Naming-isDifficult/LIGN167_Final/README.md

  - WaveNet: A Generative Model for Raw Audio: https://arxiv.org/abs/1609.03499<br>
  - A TensorFlow implementation of DeepMind's WaveNet paper: https://github.com/ibab/tensorflow-wavenet

 Code for mu-law encoding and decoding are based on ibab's tensorflow implementation.
-I use numpy to re-implement them.
+I use numpy to re-implement them.<br>
+I also use ibab's tensorflow implementation for help when I reach skip connection and receptive field.
+However, I can't fully agree with ibab's implementation, though I could be, and most likely am, wrong.
+For more information, check **Issues** section.

 <br>

 # Requirements
 * python >= 3.8
-   - python 3.7 should also work but not guaranteed, the code is tested on python 3.8.3
+   - python 3.7 should also work but not guaranteed, the code is tested on python 3.8
 * pytorch
    - If you have an nVidia GPU, please install pytorch-cuda, cuda and cudnn to enable operations on GPUs.
 They are much faster than operations on CPUs.
 * librosa